-If you own a business, you can deduct fees that you pay to attorneys, accountants, consultants, and other professionals as business expenses if the fees are paid for work related to your business.
+If you own a business, you can deduct fees paid to attorneys, accountants, consultants, and other professionals as business expenses if the fees are paid for work related to your business.

-Legal and professional fees that you pay for personal purposes generally are not deductible.
-For example, you can't deduct the legal fees you incur if you get divorced or you sue someone for a traffic accident injury.
-Nor are the fees that you pay to write your will deductible, even if the will covers business property that you own.
+Legal and professional fees for personal purposes generally aren't deductible.
+For example, you can't deduct the legal fees you incur if you get divorced, or you sue someone for a traffic accident injury.
+Nor are the fees you pay to write your will deductible, even if the will covers business property that you own.

 If you pay legal or other fees in the course of buying long-term business property, you must add the amount of the fee to the tax basis (cost) of the property.
 You may deduct this cost over several years through depreciation or deduct it in one year under IRC Section 179.

 Legal and accounting fees you pay to start a business are deductible only as business start-up expenses.
 You can deduct $5,000 of start-up expenses the first year you're in business and any excess amounts over 180 months.
 The same holds true for incorporation fees or fees that you pay to form a partnership or LLC.